 A Disturbing Real World Example

-In order to protect your business from spear phishing attacks, there are several things you can do and/or tell your IT person or managed service provider about:
+In order to protect your business from spear phishing attacks, there are several things you can do and/or tell your IT security team or managed service provider about.

 Install a reliable anti-malware solution and keep all your software up to date

-Proper patch management for your OS and other software is an essential first step toward protecting your system from any kind of cyber threat.
+Proper patch management for your OS and other security software is an essential first step toward protecting your system from any kind of cyber threat.
 Ideally you should also invest in a professional security suite.
-If you are hesitant, at the very least get a free solution from a reputable developer.

 Use a secure email gateway

 Secure email gateways (SEGs) provide advanced protection against spear phishing attacks by checking incoming messages for spam, evidence of email spoofing and impersonation attacks.